MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 and it also has the following dedicated configuration properties:

 .. list-table::
-   :widths: 20 65 5 10
+   :widths: 20 65 15
    :header-rows: 1

    * - Name
      - Description
-     - Required
      - Default
    * - application.main.class
      - Full Qualified Name of the main class of the application.
-     - Yes
+This options is required.
      - Not set
    * - virtual.device.sim.only
      - When this property is set (any value), the firmware is not built.
-     - No
      - Not set
    * - skip.build.virtual.device
      - When this property is set (any value), the virtual device is not created.
-     - No
      - Not set

 Go to the :ref:`standalone_application` section for more details.